Safety through restricted currents

 These models are simple, and there are significant and complex effects if the current is alternating, rather than direct, as we have assumed.
 However, at low frequencies, such as are used for the mains electricity supply, these effects do not alter the main conclusions.

-One telling indicator of the success of limiting domestic supplies to 230 volt is that more than 90 percent of electrocutions each year happen in the workplace, where machinery is routinely supplied with potential differences greater than 230 volt.
+One telling indicator of the success of limiting domestic supplies to 230 volt is that more than 90 % of electrocutions each year happen in the workplace, where machinery is routinely supplied with potential differences greater than 230 V.